babajide2018/lumen-twitter-sdk/README.md

 Database Migrations

+To serve the app: php -S localhost:8000 -t public

 ![Alt text](image.png)

 The database migrations are located in the database/migrations directory.
 Run the following command to apply migrations: